Case Companion - Adult

 Who to Call

-The Department of Community Justice has a victim advocate who will help victims of crime, and those impacted by offenders we supervise navigate the community supervision process.
-If you are seeking advocacy services please contact Chelsea, listed below.
+The Department of Community Justice has advocates who will help victims of crime, and those impacted by offenders we supervise navigate the community supervision process.
+You can reach an advocate at 503-988-7606 or email@example.com.

 If the defendant is serving a jail or prison sentence